dot-event/dot-event/README.md

 dot.myEvent("prop") // <-- cool helper function!
 ```

-**Any w/ event id tip:** Dot-event creates a helper function only if `dot.any` receives an event id with no props.
+**Any helper tip:** Dot-event creates a helper function only if `dot.any` receives an event id with no props.

 ### Any with props